 Venue – if hosting your own course

 Warm, well lit room with adequate tables and chairs plus lighting and power points, large, dry, well lit and warm shed with a suitable work area, washroom and toilet facilities.

-Tractor + Trailer and a hard surface and a field in which to work.
-Large area suitable for driving practice, with cones or similar.
+Tractor and trailer, plus a hard surface and field in which to work.
+A large area suitable for driving practice, with cones or similar.